SeedSigner/seedsigner/enclosures/orange_pill_mini/README.md

 ### Printing tips
--OrangePillMini_Bottom.3mf is ready for multicolor printing but can also be printed in a single color.
+- OrangePillMini_Bottom.3mf is ready for multicolor printing but can also be printed in a single color.
--Files are preoriented for optimal printing, no supports required.
+- Files are preoriented for optimal printing, no supports required.
--Controls - buttons, thumbstick and trackball work best if printed from TPU.
+- Controls - buttons, thumbstick and trackball work best if printed from TPU.
 - The included controls can be printed from PLA, but TPU is recommended.
 - Recommended shore hardness is 95A, but any TPU will do.